faisitalia/OpenMed-PoC/INSTALL.md

 where `<your-domain-name>` is, of course, your domain name.

-### Get a gmail api key
+### Get a Gmail api key

 For sending emails OpenMed currently uses Gmail.

-You need to put your account and an app password to be able to use their SMTP server.
+You need to put your account and your password.
+If you have 2FA enabled you need to generate an app password to be able to use their SMTP server.

 To get an app password, go to:

 1. Go to Google Account
 2. Click on Security
 3. Click on Passwords under Signing to Google